zacharidis/zacharidis/README.md

 - 🔭 I’m currently working on ...
 C# and many .NET technologies
 - 🌱 I’m currently learning ...
 Blazor
 - 👯 I’m looking to collaborate on ... .NET tech stack
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with : Well may the Force of .NET and the Mighty Entity Framework be with us all !
 - 💬 Ask me about ... a job offer for me ?
 - 📫 How to reach me: zageo@outlook.com